 Conference participants will have the opportunity to explore the important role that character education and social emotional learning play in improving school culture and academic achievement.
 Through keynote presentations, breakout sessions and the resource fair, participants will interact with like-minded colleagues to share and learn strategies on how to engage their students and help them develop into ethical citizens.

 All sessions will be held at Alverno College, Milwaukee, WI

 Who should attend the conference:

-- School Counselors
+- School Counselors Parents

-- Pupil Services Professionals
+- Pupil Services Professionals Community Leaders

 - PBIS/RtI Coordinators

-Eleven Principles of Effective Character Education Institute
+Eleven Principles of Effective Character Education Institute Workshop

 CEP’s Eleven Principles of Effective Character Education training is customized to help school teams learn how to move the character education initiative forward in their schools and identify major areas for planning.
 The program's principles create a framework that incorporates all aspects of school programming with a focus on embedding character education throughout the curriculum and culture of the school.
 This training encourages teams to reflect on the needs of their individual schools as they relate to the Eleven Principles Framework.
 It is beneficial for schools that are just getting started as well as for schools that are looking to enhance existing programs.
 Optimal growth and planning result when school teams, including the building principal, work together throughout the day.
 School teams often include the character education committee and/or teacher-leaders from across grade levels and curricular areas.
 This training will provide a solid foundation for your conference experience.